 Boot dryers are an integral part of maintaining and keeping healthy shoes.
 They keep the boots odor-free and in pristine condition.
 However, as with any machine that is hooked to an electrical circuit, there is that nagging question, can a boot dryer catch on fire?

 A straightforward answer to this question is no. Boot dryers are generally safe to use unless they are mishandled.
 These rare events can be easily prevented.
-Which is why it is imperative to read the owner’s instruction manual provided by the manufacturer.
+This is why it is imperative to read the owner’s instruction manual provided by the manufacturer.
 Preventative tips to prevent boot dryer fires are also included in this post.

 Today, I will attempt to answer the question, can a boot dryer catch on fire and more.
 I hope that it gives you a clear understanding of the topic so you can use them safely and confidently.